captbunzo/rotom-bot/Readme.md

 # TODO

-## First
+## Using the bot in Guilds

+1. Add guild level configuration
-1. Add support for tagging a role when creating battle
+2. Add support for tagging a role when creating battle

-## Later
+## Coding Practices

-1. Create deploy commands command
-2. Figure out how to dynamically reload the bot, or reload the bot with a command
-3. Switch to typescript
-4. Convert commands from data structures to proper classes
+1. Convert commands from data structures to proper classes
+2. Switch to typescript

+## Wishlist Enhancements

-5. Build proper usage of other languages
+1. Build proper usage of other languages
-6. Add guild level configuration